 What criteria should you consider when choosing accelerated applied psychology online programs?

-Faculty qualifications: Look for instructors with advanced degrees and current industry experience to receive practical insights and valuable mentorship in applied psychology.
+Faculty qualifications: Look for instructors with advanced degrees and relevant applied experience.
+Faculty with current professional knowledge can help connect theory to workplace and community settings.

 Are accelerated online applied psychology degrees respected by employers?